ChopsII/cpp-from-scratch/content/lessons/lesson2.md

 Objects with names are usually examples of what are called *l-values*.
 These include variables and constants, things with a name and a memory location of some sort.

-Objectes without names are usually examples of what are called *r-values*.
+Objects without names are usually examples of what are called *r-values*.
 These include results of expressions.

 ### l-value and r-values